jumblexacm/jumble-bot/README.md

             - `Write`
                 - `CreateFunction` (to create a function)
                 - `CreateFunctionUrlConfig` (to create a function URL)
+                - `UpdateFunctionCode` (to update a function's code, lol)
+                - `UpdateFunctionConfiguration` (to update function settings like the runtime/language)
             - `Permissions management`
                 - `AddPermission` (to create a function URL)
         - Resources: `All resources`